kaushikgopal/henry-hugo/README.md

 # if you want to see some samples, just mark them from draft true → false
 ```

-You're good to go.
-Happy blogging!
+Now, whenever you need to get your hugo blog up and running again, just run `make`.

-Now, whenever you need to get your hugo blog up and running again, just run `./bin/dev`.
+To get the list of commands just type in `make help`.

 ## Optional configurations